 There are 3 main categories of commodities traded:

-Also referred to as ‘hard’ commodities because of their solid nature, these are mostly precious metals and also those used by manufacturers for making products.
-The precious metals include gold, silver platinum and palladium while industrial metals include aluminium, copper, lead and many others.
+Also referred to as ‘hard’ commodities because of their solid nature, these are the most precious metals and also those used by manufacturers for making products.
+The precious metals include gold, silver platinum, and palladium while industrial metals include aluminum, copper, lead, and many others.
 In this category, gold plays the main role because it is considered a primary commodity that can be used in exchange for fiat money, which explains the rising price of gold in periods of economic uncertainty like just before the Brexit vote.